 Not only does this take an unbelievable amount time, unless you own a toilet tissue rolling machine of some kind, the result is a ginormous, ridiculous mess of toilet tissue that is so thin, it takes at least twice as much to get the job done.

 Don’t do that, OK?
 Instead, learn how to comparison shop for toilet tissue.
-And when you find it on sale at a great price, which means much lower than its regular price—not simply a SALE sign, stock up.
+And when you find it on sale at a great price, which means much lower than its regular price, stock up.

 Comparing prices on toilet paper is confusing because no two rolls or packages are alike.
 There are no set standards for toilet paper (and I’m not suggesting there should be).
 We can’t compare roll-for-roll because roll sizes vary from one manufacturer to another.